 Table 10.2 below reports the average and median calendar days aged from mailing/service of the request to subject interview for Physicians and Surgeons cases.
-Between 2005 and 2008, there was a 20.83% increase in the average days aged, a 2.78% increase in the median days aged, an 18.76% decrease in the number of such cases, and an 11.63% increase in the number of such cases pending at year end.
+Between 2005 and 2008, there was a 20.83% increase in the average days aged, a 2.78% increase in the median days aged, an 18.76% decrease in the number of cases, and an 11.63% increase in the number of cases pending at year end.

-For cases in which a subpoena was requested, the percentage difference between 2005 and 2008 for average and median days aged cannot be computed, as there were no such cases with a completed subject interview in 2005.
-There was a 285.71% increase in the number of such cases pending at year end.
+For cases in which a subpoena was requested, the percentage difference between 2005 and 2008 for average and median days aged cannot be computed, since this data was not available in 2005.
+There was a 285.71% increase in the number of cases pending at year end.